 The issues with this map almost all revolve around its center.
 The elevated hut gives campers way too much protection, and the array of bushes do nothing but allow players to vanish in and out of the shrubbery.
 Trying to capture Flag B is a stressful chore, and CoD should never feel like that.

 Set in Hannover, Germany, Garrison is about as middle of the road as CoD maps can get.
 It’s fine, and there are no real issues with it.
 It’s not a stellar map, but it also doesn’t have any major weaknesses.
-There’s probably a right angle too many, but it has a nice flow and is small enough to stay fast-paced.
+There’s probably a few right angles too many, but it has a nice flow and is small enough to stay fast-paced.
 In a word, solid.

 In terms of aesthetics, BOCW’s Checkmate is deeply reminiscent of the original Modern Warfare’s Killhouse.
 It’s set in a large warehouse and caters to a nice variety of gameplay.